Appalalala/SC1015-Mini-Project/README.md

 <img src="https://github.com/harikrishnan-vinod/SC1015-Mini-Project/assets/114349205/5ab71cab-3f51-4c3d-a5a3-0f56af891b56" width = 600>

 ### Findings for Linear Regression
 The **negative explained variance** told us that the Linear Regression model fits the data very badly.
-We found out that the linear regression model is not an accurate model to represent Heart Attack Risk which takes on a **binary value** of 0 or 1.
+We found out that the linear regression model is **not an accurate model** to represent Heart Attack Risk which takes on a **binary value** of 0 or 1.
 This is because Linear Regression assumes a linear relationship between the independent variables and the dependent variable and as such is unable to capture the **non-linear relationships** between predictor variables and the binary outcome.

 ## 2.Logistic Regression
-Logistic Regression Model in which a **logistic function** is used to model the relationships between predictor variables and the binary response variable.
-The model would then estimate the coefficients of the model that maximises the probability of the observed data
+`Logistic Regression Model` in which a **logistic function** is used to model the relationships between predictor variables and the binary response variable.
+The model estimates the coefficients of the model that maximises the probability of the observed data
    ### UniVariate Lgositic Regression
    #### **Income:**
    **Test Accuracy: 0.6435907189045265**